 - Massaging the injured area to encourage blood flow

 If your symptoms progress, you may need an MRI.
 Contact your doctor or seek medical attention if your pain gets worse.

 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Bruise Treatment including treatment for bruised tailbone and bruised knee treatment in NYC?
-Would like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with the top NYC dermatologist.
+Would you like to schedule an appointment with an internationally recognized dermatologist in New York, Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown NYC or Upper East Side NYC dermatology clinic for a consultation with the top NYC dermatologist.